10 Best Marketing Books Ever Written

 Also, amongst our best marketing books by Donald Miller is this one, which aims at helping businesses connect with consumers through the art of storytelling.
 The authors want you to answer questions like, “what’s your message?” “can you say it easily?” “can your entire team compellingly repeat your company’s message?”, “is your message simple, repeatable, and relevant?”.

 At the same time, the authors walk you through the step by step process of crafting a story for your brand.
 It’s an easy read, filled with examples and practical tips for implementing lessons learned.

 - Rating: Barnes and Noble 5/5, Books-A-million 4/5.

 Picture 8.
 Building a Story Brand

 9. They Ask You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today’s Digital Consumer by Marcus Sheridan.

 The author shares how he was able to save his swimming pool company during the economic crash of 2008 and turn it into a thriving business by honestly answering the customer’s questions.
-He describes how he turned every question a customer asked into a blog post, video, or ebook on his website, thereby generating lots of traffic, making it one of the highest-trafficked swimming pool websites in the world.
+In addition, he describes how he turned every question a customer asked into a blog post, video, or ebook on his website, thereby generating lots of traffic, making it one of the highest-trafficked swimming pool websites in the world.

-- Rating Good reads 4.32/5, Amazon 5/5.
+- Rating: Goodreads 4.32/5, Amazon 5/5.